-From Dean on February 12th, 2008 in CalFinder News
+From Brittany Mauriss on February 12, 2008 in CalFinder News

 Always alert for new green products, materials, and appliances that are useful to homeowners, CalFinder found the following 7 offerings from seven different websites.
 It’s good to know there are many ways to save on energy, costs, and environmental harm without changing a single thing about your lifestyle.
 The products below, for example, encourage the same daily habits on the computer, in the shower, or doing laundry, all the while using more efficient technology.